vcabral19/paper-rock-scissors/README.md

 make style-check
 ```

-Finally you can validate the types handling on the program running:
+Finally you can validate the type hinting on the program running:
 ```bash
 make static-check
 ```